denisidoro/navi/docs/cheatsheet/syntax/README.md

 Variables are defined with brackets inside executable commands (e.g. `<branch>`).\
 Variable names should only include alphanumeric characters and `_`.

-You can show suggestions by using the Pre-defined variables lines (i.e. lines starting with`$`).\
+You can show suggestions by using the Pre-defined variable lines (i.e. lines starting with`$`).\
 Otherwise, the user will be able to type any value for it.

 ### Advanced variable options

-For Pre-Defined variables lines, you can use `---` to customize the behavior of `fzf` or how the value is going to be used.
+For Pre-Defined variable lines, you can use `---` to customize the behavior of `fzf` or how the value is going to be used.

 Below are examples of such customization: